therealplato/quest/README.md

 - Fail a quest
 - Complete a quest
 - Complete a quest chain (a quest with a prerequisite)
-- Complete a compound quest (a quest with a parent)
+- Complete a compound quest (a subquest)
 - Complete a timed quest
 - Complete a multiparty quest
 - Complete a quest with the tag "Newbie"